preloadAn aerial view of part of Glasgow's West End, including the trees of Kelvingrove Park and several Glasgow University buildings.

 To travel by bus, board at Glasgow Buchanan Station on the 923 Busferry Line.
 You’ll head south through the towns of Kilmarnock and Ayr, before passing through Girvan on the way to the Stena Terminal in Cairnryan.
 Here the bus will cross to Northern Ireland on a ferry to the Belfast Stena Line Terminus, arriving finally at Belfast Europa Bus Centre.
 You’ll follow the same route if you choose to drive.

 If the weather is good and you’ve hired a car, spend a while at the seaside on the way.
-Ayr Beach is one of the most popular beaches in Scotland, especially for picnics and boating.
+Ayr Beach is one of the most popular beaches near Glasgow, especially for picnics and boating.

 Three accessible hikes to do in one day from Glasgow